The aim and objective of this guideline is the early detection and treatment of newborn or physiological jaundice.

 - intensity of the light

-- the greater amount of skin exposed
+- the greater amount of skin exposed (babies requiring phototherapy should be nursed in only a nappy and eye protection)

 Before starting phototherapy